 See what we have achieved in the Bike Club Scotland newsletter

-Young People cycling ‘oot and aboot’ in Fife 03/08/2011Posted by Amy Hickman in Asda, Events, Fife, Scotland.
+Young People cycling ‘oot and aboot’ in Fife August 3, 2011Posted by admin in : Asda, Events, Fife, Scotland , comments closed

 More and more young people in Fife have the opportunity to get involved in cycling activities.
 There are now three Bike Club established and delivering cycling activities.
 The Madras College project in St Andrews has been going from strength to strength and the are currently on a summer break.
 However two newer projects in Glenrothes and Kirkcaldy have recently started up.

 Glenrothes Detached Youth Work engages with young people on the streets; or wherever they gather.
 Alison O Brien, who manages the detached youth work project, applied for funding to purchase 10 mountain bikes and helmets.
 This project provides an opportunity for young people in Glenrothes to participate in a positive healthy activity, build self confidence and begin to address anti social behaviour.
 Additionally it will allow the young people who participate to develop new skills such as maintenance, team building, planning and experience learning in an outdoors environment.
 Back in May they officially launched the project in the Auchmuty Learning Centre.
 They invited local partners, councillors and members of the public to meet some of the young participants and see the project for themselves.